DuncanSamson/sem/use-cases/use-case7.md

-# USE CASE 7: Update an Employee Record
+# USE CASE 7: HR Advisor - Update an Employee Record

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context